-You should create an entry in this file for each system that is to be permitted to send requests to tccd on this system. tccd will only process requests from another system if an entry for that system appears in the systems.equiv file.
+You should create entries in this file to specify the systems that are to be permitted to send requests to tccd on this system. tccd will only process requests from another system if that system is allowed access by an entry in the systems.equiv file.